Abhishek199705/MATLAB---simulation-of-winnowing/README.md

 ## Analysis
 Grain and chaff trajectories were plotted by solving a coupled ODE.
 The implementation included closure modelling of the drag.

+Particle trajectories and error plots have been uploaded in images.